 Hydrologic calculations showing the full-flow capacity and velocity of all water courses, open and only sometimes closed channels, and storm drains flowing into, on and out of the property.

 An 8 ½ " X 11" photocopy of the United States Geological Survey (USGS) topographic quadrangle indicating the location of the proposed activity and the outline of the area in which the activity is located.

 Drawings shall be stamped and signed by a Registered Professional Civil Engineer or Registered Professional Land Surveyor of the Commonwealth of Massachusetts.

 Plans depicting proposed structures, drainage systems, and/or a subsurface sewage disposal system must be stamped by a Registered Professional Civil Engineer of the Commonwealth and receive the approval of the Boston Water and Sewer Commission.

-The next public hearing will take place on Wednesday, December 11, 2013 beginning at 6pm.
+The next meeting of the BCC will take place on Wednesday, April 30th beginning at 6:00 pm.